Score-based Generative Diffusion Models for Social Recommendations: Experiment

 \textit{\textbf{ (2) PC Sampler.}} We implemented the Predictor-Corrector (PC) sampler using various combinations, including Euler-Maruyama and Langevin dynamics, Euler-Maruyama without correction, reverse diffusion sampler and Langevin dynamics, and reverse diffusion sampler without corrector.
 The reverse diffusion sampler is a discretization of DDPM ~\cite{song2020score}.
 The results, presented in Fig. \ref{fig:pc}, demonstrate that the predicting and correcting paradigm consistently outperforms the non-corrector version across all three datasets.
 This highlights the effectiveness of the PC sampler and the flexible sampling capabilities of SDE-based diffusion models.

 \textit{\textbf{ (3) Maintain Rate in Curriculum Learning Mechanism.}} We varied the maintain rate $\rho$ and $\hat{\rho}$ within the set $\{0.7, 0.75, 0.8, 0.85, 0.9\}$.
 The results are presented in Fig. ~\ref{fig:maintain}.
 SGSR performance peaks when we remove $20\%$ and $25\%$ of social relations for the Dianping dataset during the two-stage curriculum learning.
-This underscores the necessity of social graph denoising, as including the entire raw social graph would degrade recommendation performance.
+This suggests that retaining approximately $80\%$ of social connections during training enables SGSR to learn optimally collaborative-consistent representations.
+These results corroborate prior findings on social graph denoising ~\cite{quan2023robust, jiang2024challenging}, confirming that raw social graphs containing undesired noise connections negatively impact recommendation performance.